 You can also add the criteria bsft_open_message_uuid is empty in the trigger filter to ensure that a message is sent to users who have not yet opened a message that was sent as a part of the campaign.

-- For segment triggered campaigns, you can specify a time period in days.
+- For segment triggered campaigns, you can specify a time period in minutes, hours, or days.

 - For event triggered campaigns, you can specify that users can requalify once at any time, once in a lifetime, or multiple times concurrently.